rockettheme/docs/Docs/grav/themes/supra/atom_singlepagenav.md

 Current Class
 ---------

-The Current Class setting will specifically add a class to the menu item link when you are currently visting that section:
+The Current Class setting will specifically add a class to the menu item link when you are currently visting that section.
+By default, we use the `current` class:

 ![](assets/spn5.jpg)